-If you’re searching for a new vehicle, chances are that you've come across the terms front-wheel drive (FWD), rear-wheel drive (RWD), all-wheel drive (AWD) or four-wheel drive (4WD or 4x4).
-These are 4 types of the drivetrain of a vehicle.
-The drivetrain is the system that connects the transmission to the drive axle.
-It transfers the power that the engine generates to the wheels.
+If you're searching for a new vehicle, the chances are that you've come across the terms front-wheel drive (FWD), rear-wheel drive (RWD), all-wheel drive (AWD) or four-wheel drive (4WD or 4x4).
+These are four types of drivetrain of a vehicle.
+The drivetrain is the system that connects the transmission to the drive axle, which transfers the power that the engine generates to the wheels.
 But what is the difference between them?

 What does AWD, FWD, RWD and 4WD mean and what are the differences between them?

-There are major differences that exist beyond which wheels receive power.
-All four drivetrains have their advantages and disadvantages that affect the way the vehicle behaves on the road, especially in harsh weather.
-Let's talk about the basics first, before diving into which layout is best suited to a given situation and also to different types of driving.
+There are significant differences that exist beyond which wheels receive power.
+All four drivetrains have advantages and disadvantages that affect how the vehicle behaves on the road, especially in harsh weather.
+Before diving into which layout best suits a given situation and different driving types, let's talk about the basics.

-In a front-wheel-drive vehicle, the drivetrain transfers the engine’s power to the front wheels only.
-This means that the engine, at the front, is connected to the front wheels, which negates the use of mechanical components to send power to the rear.
+In a front-wheel-drive vehicle, the drivetrain transfers the engine's power to the front wheels only.
+FWD means the engine is connected to the front wheels, negating mechanical components to send power to the rear.

-FWD is very common in daily driven vehicles because of its stability and efficiency.
-It has less weight and therefore better fuel economy.
-The engine is fixed either sideways or longitudinally which puts weight on the front wheels and because of this, there is better traction while driving.
-The transmission and differential are connected with one unit called a transaxle.
-The universal joints connect the wheels to the axle, which allows smooth transmission of power while the wheels turn.
-This however causes more wear on front tires and suspension, as these wheels are responsible for steering.
+FWD is ubiquitous in daily driven vehicles because of its stability and efficiency.
+It has less weight and, therefore, has better fuel economy.
+The position of the engine is either sideways or longitudinally, which puts weight on the front wheels.
+Because of this, there is better traction while driving.
+The connection between transmission and differential is one unit called a transaxle.
+The universal joints connect the wheels to the axle, allowing smooth power transmission while the wheels turn.
+However, this causes more wear on front tires and suspension, as these wheels are responsible for steering.

-There is no driveshaft going from the front of the vehicle to back because all the powertrain is one single unit in the engine compartment.
+There is no driveshaft going from the front to back because all the powertrain is one unit in the engine compartment.
 The bonus here is the increased internal space as there is no rear differential taking up the room.

 - more room in the rear seats for occupants